MorkTheOrk/stable-diffusion-webui-tensorrt/info.md

-# TensorRT
+# TensorRT Extension

-You can use this extension to export optimized TensorRT models for best performance on NVIDIA RTX GPUs.
-This process has to be done once for every model atchitecture you want to use.
+Use this extension to generate optimized engines and enable the best performance on NVIDIA RTX GPUs with TensorRT.
+Please follow the instructions below to set everything up.

-**Please Note** that this process can take between 3-15 minutes.
-Ideally the GPU should not be stressed during that process as it might result in suboptimal engine generation.

-## How To
+## Set Up

-1. Select the model you want to convert from the `Stable Diffusion checkpoint` dopdown in the main UI
-2. Select a model preset from the `Stable Diffusion Version` dropdown in the extension.
-3. **Optional:** Use advanced settings to fine tune for your needs.
-More on that can be found in the Advanced Settings section.
-4. Export the model.
-5. Once the model is exported you need to enable it:
-   1. Go to Settings -> Stable Diffusion
-   2. In the `SD U-Net` dropdown select the model you want to use.
+1. Click on the "Generate Default Engines" button.
+This step can take 2-10 min depending on your GPU.
+You can generate engines for other combinations.
+2. Go to Settings → User Interface → Quick Settings List, add sd_unet.
+Apply these settings, then reload the UI.
+3. Back in the main UI, select the TRT model from the sd_unet dropdown menu at the top of the page.
+4. You can now start generating images accelerated by TRT.
+If you need to create more Engines, go to the TensorRT tab.

-6. Happy prompting.
+Happy prompting!

-## Advanced Settings

-**Intro** TensorRT leverages an exhaustive search to find the best possible execution plan.
-To enable this, TensorRT need to know what input shapes it should optimize for as well as bound on the minimal and maximal input shapes.

-All of these settings can be tewaked in the advanced seetings.

-**Note:** Increasing the maximum dimensions will increase the compile time as well as the VRAM consumption of the final model.
-For best performance it is recommended to export an engine with the `Use Static Shapes` option enabled and setting the optimal shapes you intend to use.

-## Tested Model
+## More Information

-- SD 1.5
-- SD 2.1 Base
-- SD 2.1 Inpaint
+TensorRT uses optimized engines for specific resolutions and batch sizes.
+You can generate as many optimized engines as desired.
+Types:

+- The "Generate Default Engines" selection adds support for resolutions between 512x512 and 768x768 for Stable Diffusion 1.5 and 768x768 to 1024x1024 for SDXL with batch sizes 1 to 4.
+- Static engines support a single specific output resolution and batch size.
+- Dynamic engines support a range of resolutions and batch sizes, at a small cost in performance.
+Wider ranges will use more VRAM.

+---

+Each preset can be adjusted with the "Advanced Settings" option.

+For more information, please visit the TensorRT Extension GitHub page [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui-tensorrt).